-Fixed assets (real property) with an acquisition value of $1000 or more that has a useful life of more than one (1) year;
+Fixed assets (real property) with an acquisition value of $5,000 or more that has a useful life of more than one (1) year;

-ALL computer workstations, regardless of value; and
+ALL computer workstations and laptops, regardless of value; and

 Any additional items designated by the Superintendent/designee.

-The Superintendent shall develop procedures and forms for the annual inventory and be responsible for maintaining the inventory.Transfer and Disposal
+The Superintendent shall develop procedures and forms for the annual inventory and be responsible for maintaining the inventory.

+Capital Assets

+The District shall refer to the KDE Capital Asset Guide for guidance in establishing capitalization threshold amounts.

+Transfer and Disposal

 Fixed assets no longer needed or useable shall be returned to a designated central location and transferred or disposed of in compliance with Board policy, District inventory procedures and applicable legal requirements.